Salish Wool Dog: History

-The fur of the Salish Wool Dog was prized for making the famous and rare "Salish" blankets, as the Salish peoples did not have sheep and wild mountain goat wool was difficult to gather.
 The dogs were sheared like sheep in May or June.
-The sheared fur was so thick that Captain George Vancouver could pick up a corner and the whole fleece would hold together.
-Ceremonial blankets were prized items in the pre-contact potlatch distribution economic system, almost as valuable as slaves.
+In an account by George Vancouver, it was said that the sheared fur was so thick that he could pick up a corner and the whole fleece would hold together.
 The dog hair was frequently mixed with mountain goat wool, feathers, and plant fibers to change the yarn quality and to extend the supply of fiber.